learning-serverless-security/learning-serverless-security/README.md

 ## Chapter 1: Introduction to Serverless Computing

+In this chapter, you will learn what serverless is, along with other key concepts relevant to serverless architectures.
+You will explore scenarios where serverless makes the most sense and examine and debunk various myths and misconceptions associated with serverless computing.
+Toward the end of this introductory chapter, you will also discover that serverless applications are not immune to security threats and risks.

 ## Chapter 2: Understanding Serverless Architectures and Implementation Patterns

 ## Chapter 3: Diving Deeper into Serverless Security Threats and Risks